 Daniel W. Leon (B.A.
 Macalester College, M.A.
 University of Michigan, Ph.D.
 University of Virginia) is an Assistant Professor of Classics.
-His main area of research is Greek and Roman historical writing, particularly as it reflects intercultural relations and the political uses of the past.
-He has done some work on Roman Egypt, including a published edition of a papyrus document from Oxyrhynchus (Bulletin of the American Society of Papyrologists 49: 95-108, 2012) and a forthcoming article on Philo's account of his attempt to intercede with the emperor Gaius during a period of interethnic strife in Alexandria.
+His main area of research is Greek and Roman historical narrative, particularly as it reflects intercultural relations and the political uses of the past.
+He has done some work on Roman Egypt, including an edition of a papyrus document from Oxyrhynchus (Bulletin of the American Society of Papyrologists 49: 95-108, 2012) and an article on Philo's account of his attempt to intercede with the emperor Gaius during a period of interethnic strife in Alexandria (Classical World 110.1: 43-60, 2016).
 He is also working on a monograph about Arrian of Nicomedia's history of Alexander the Great and its relationship to the intellectual culture of the Roman Empire.